 As we mentioned earlier, bad content can cause your emails to be blacklisted.
 What’s “bad content”?
 There are a number of styles, formatting, links and other aspects that can cause red flags.
-Clickback MAIL checks your email content in real-time and notifies you of any words, formatting, links etc. that can cause your emails to be flagged as spam.
+Clickback checks your email content in real-time and notifies you of any words, formatting, links etc. that can cause your emails to be flagged as spam.

 Creating Successful Email Content

 The best cold emails don’t come across as cold.
 A great sender reputation and a pristine recipient list can get your email to hit the inbox, but that doesn’t matter if nobody engages with your content.